-Rita has been a teacher, trainer and coach for more than 35 years.
-She has worked within educational institutions, at all levels with kindergarteners and university management teams and with business entities, including community-based non-profits and national investment firms.
-In recent years, she has co-directed the Bay Area Black Women's Health Project and served as Interim Executive Director for Lyon-Martin Women's Health Services in San Francisco.
+Rita has been a teacher, trainer and coach for more than 40 years.
+She has worked within educational institutions, at all levels -- with kindergarteners and university management teams -- and with business entities, including community-based non-profits and national investment firms.
+She has co-directed the Bay Area Black Women's Health Project and served as Interim Executive Director for Lyon-Martin Women's Health Services in San Francisco.

 Rita recently retired after 30 plus years of non-profit work, the last 17 in leadership at the GLIDE Foundation, a faith-based social services agency in San Francisco.
-She is also an organizational consultant, teaching the development of multi-dimensional consciousness through group programs and individual coaching.
+She continues as an organizational consultant, teaching the development of multi-dimensional consciousness through group programs and individual coaching.
 She is available through referral only.

 Yvette Leung is a certified organizational systems coach, supporting public institutions, philanthropy, non-governmental organizations and visionaries to harness the wisdom and power of the collective to solve those big, wicked social problems that no one entity could tackle on its own.
 Back in 2011 after attending an anti-isms conference, Yvette had a profound realization.
 She saw herself as a good effective model minority (GEMM), who followed unspoken rules and rarely rocked the boat around issues of race and class.
 Yvette turned to the UNtraining and this catapulted her down the path of unlearning the white-biased conditioning that she was raised with, acknowledging where she has privilege, and finding the courage to influence conversations on race, class, and privilege.
 Yvette immigrated to the United States as a young child.
 She is a daughter, wife, mother of two, a craft-maker, and an assistant teacher for Phase 1 of the UNtraining.